elmomoilanen/k-in-a-row/README.md

 ## Development

-See instructions in README files in backend and frontend subdirectories.
+See instructions in the README files in the backend and frontend subdirectories.

 ## Production

 Google's Firebase is used to host the frontend code and Cloud Run to run the backend service.
-Read more from the subdirectory README files and deployment GitHub workflows.
+Read more from the subdirectory README files and deployment workflows.